 Apart from this, eMotion by Mobility Alliance prioritizes excellent after-sales support through our dedicated technical team with 24×7 customer assistance.

-As one of the world’s premier EV charger suppliers, we aim to empower the sustainable electrical transition through reliable, future-proof AC and DC EV charger products and services valued by customers worldwide.
+eMotion harware is sourced from the world renowned manufacturers directly, coupled with our own software. we empower the sustainable electrical transition through reliable, future-proof AC and DC EV charger products and services valued by customers worldwide.
 Our AC and DC products include:

 There are three types, Base, Smart, and Intelligent AC chargers, with IPG providing convenient and reliable charging.
 Its top features include the following: (*Please refer to your quote)

-1. DLB function allows automatic adjustment of charging station power to achieve intelligent energy distribution
+- Optional DLB function to achieve intelligent energy usage.

-4. Intuitive smartphone app allows remote monitoring and control of charging sessions
+- eMotion app or Smart app allows remote monitoring and control of charging

 Designed for heavy-duty public applications, our single to dual-port DC EV charger supplies rapid replenishment up to 240kW total.
 Its key features are:

-2. Generous 7 to 9.1-inch touchscreen and button controls ensure simple and visible operation
+- Generous 7 to 21-inch touchscreen and button controls ensure simple and visible operation

-3. 2 guns with CCS1, CCS2, and optional CHAdeMO connectors provide universal vehicle compatibility
+- 2 guns with CCS2, and CHAdeMO with dual charging

-eMotion offers a portfolio of AC and DC charging stations engineered to meet requirements across diverse settings.
+eMotion offers a range of AC and DC charging stations engineered to meet requirements across diverse settings.
 Our high-performing, smart-connected, and future-proof products empower sustainable transportation through simplified, optimized, and enjoyable EV recharging experiences.
-You can explore our complete range of innovative electric vehicle charging solutions on our official website.